 Trending Styles To Wear Every Day

-8 Chic Updos For Short Hair
+20 Chic Updos To Try On Short Hair In 2018

 Short-haired girls face an interesting dilemma.
-Chopping off scraggly, overgrown locks results in a chic style, but it also prevents you from any hair-related laziness.
+Chopping off scraggly, overgrown locks results in a chic style, but also prevents you from any hair-related laziness.
 For formal events and workdays, your long-haired friends can just tie their strands back in a long ponytail.
 Unlike them, you’re forced to actually try.

 In the market for a low bun, a braid, or a twist?
 Let us show you how.

 Easy Rolled Chignon

 Here’s a style you can replicate in less than 10 minutes while finishing a TV episode and wearing sweatpants.
 If you can’t get yourself motivated to budge from the couch, don’t even worry about it.